Price Interpretability of Prediction Markets: A Convergence Analysis: Convergence of Market States in General Setting

-In the above result, two alternative conditions are imposed to ensure the limits of wealth allocation will be away from its utility domain boundary.
-Now we provide some explanations for these two conditions.
-The first condition is relatively easy to understand.
-Condition (ii) is a generalization of the \textit{Inada condition}, which is commonly used in conventional utility optimization.
-Theorem \ref{thm_Uconv} states that, as the Trading Process \ref{algtrading} goes on, eventually no trader would like to modify their wealth position any more, i.e., the wealth process $(\x_{1,t}, \ldots, \x_{J,t})$ converges to some limiting wealth allocation.
-Moreover, the limiting wealth allocation $(\x_1^*, \ldots, \x_J^*)$ must locate on the Pareto optimal efficient frontier defined in Definition \ref{def_pareto_optimal}.
+In the above result, two alternative conditions \tb{(condition (i) and (ii)) are imposed to ensure that the limit of wealth allocation is an interior point in the domain of the utility function.
+Condition (i) is easy to understand, while condition (ii) is a generalization of the \textit{Inada condition}, which is commonly used in conventional utility optimization.} Theorem \ref{thm_Uconv} states that, as the Trading Process \ref{algtrading} goes on, eventually, no trader would like to modify their wealth position anymore, i.e., the wealth process $(\x_{1,t}, \ldots, \x_{J,t})$ converges to some limiting wealth allocation.
+Moreover, the limiting wealth allocation $(\x_1^*, \ldots, \x_J^*)$ must locate on the Pareto optimal set defined in Definition \ref{def_pareto_optimal}. \tb{ The Pareto optimality of the limiting allocation formally confirms the theoretical foundations of prediction markets: a prediction market can indeed incentivize people to participate, and the limiting price is a ``good price'' in the sense that it is supported by a wealth allocation where the well-being (measured by utility level) of any trader cannot be improved anymore without decreasing some other traders' utility. } \begin{remark} \tb{ We emphasize that the requirement $\mathcal{S}\in\Phi$ is necessary for achieving overall Pareto optimality.
+The trading process will still converge if one or more traders cease trading from time $t>0$ and the remaining traders will still reach their own Pareto optimality.
+However, if a trader only interacts with the market maker a finite number of times, then he/she may still be willing to trade after his/her last transaction, but is deprived of that opportunity.
+Consequently, this trader's final wealth along with other traders' wealth may not be located in the Pareto optimal set.} \end{remark}